semaphoreP/codeastro/Day0/INSTALL.md

 [here](https://github.com/semaphoreP/codeastro/blob/main/Day0/INSTALL_WINDOWS.md).
 If you are using a Mac, first check out the instructions at the bottom of this page.
 Once you've followed those instructions, come back and continue here.

+At the end of the Python installation section, you will run a series of tests that will give you a secret code that indicates Python has been installed successfully!

 ### Git ###
 If you don't have `git` installed, [install git](https://git-scm.com/downloads).
 (Windows users can use the `git` installed from WSL)